camspiers/snap/README.md

 # Snap

-A fast finder system for neovim.
+A fast finder system for neovim >0.5.

 ## Installation